Date Explored: October 9, 2011

 GPS: 35.563041, -83.847077

-Editor's Update - 3/24/2016: Parsons Branch Road is currently closed and does not have a scheduled opening date due to storm damage.
+Editor's Update - 6/12/2016: Parsons Branch Road is closed to vehicles due to several tree hazards.
+It is open to hikers, horseback riders and bicyclists, as well as dogs on a 6-foot leash..
 For the latest road closures, please visit our Alerts page.

 Parsons Branch Road is a narrow, one-way, gravel road leading out of Cades Cove and ending at US 129.
 It is approximately eight miles long and mostly follows a creek throughout the southeastern portion of the Great Smoky Mountains National Park.